* Fiscal 2013 nominal GDP growth at 2.7 pct, exceeding real

 TOKYO, Jan 28 Japan's economy will likely grow

-Minister Shinzo Abe's ambitious fiscal and monetary policies
+said on Monday, as Prime Minister Shinzo Abe's ambitious fiscal

-will boost domestic demand and a rebounding overseas economy
+and monetary policies boost domestic demand and a rebounding

 The Cabinet Office's economic forecast, issued annually and

-revised every summer, will serve as a basis for deciding the
+revised every summer, will serve as a basis for the compilation

 The government's projection for real gross domestic product